 Chiang Mai Temple Tour

-For travelers who are unfamiliar with Buddhism, it can be helpful to hire a Chiang Mai tour guide that can explain the history and significance of the temples.
-Read the reviews of this tour on Viator.
+For travelers who are unfamiliar with Buddhism, it may be helpful to hire a Chiang Mai Tour Guide that can explain the traditions and significance of the temples.
+Read reviews of this popular tour.

-Visitors who would rather see the temples on their own can use our detailed Chiang Mai Temples Guide.
-It includes specific information about our recommended temples and a walking route to see the best temples in Chiang Mai Old City.
+Those who would rather see the temples on their own can use our detailed Chiang Mai Temples Guide.
+It includes all our recommended spots and a walking route to see all the best temples in Chiang Mai Old City!

 Khao Soi Lunch